 Empathy-based marketing defined

-Empathy-based marketing is about walking in your customer’s shoes to understand their experience and how we can better help them get what they want.
+Empathy-based marketing is about walking into your customer’s shoes to understand their experience and how we can better help them get what they want.
 You don’t want to think like the customer.
 You want to BE the customer.

 Here’s what I mean: